Team-1-ucl/Team1_Projekt/Dokumentation/Scenarier/Baner/Development View/OC/OC_Opretterbane.md

 |Operation|CreateRally(List< RallyItem >).
 Cross-Reference| SD_OpretterBane.
 Preconditions| RallyItem exists, RallyTrackItem exists.
-Post-Conditions| A rally track instance was created and associated with RallyItem.
+Post-Conditions| A rally track instance was created and associated with RallyItems.
+A difficulty attribute was associated.